xlentcaen/test1/monthly-cost-analysis.md

 # Monthly Cost Analysis

 ## Purpose and Scope
-This document defines the structure, terminology, and review logic for monthly cost analysis in the P&L. It is intended to support consistent analysis across companies, accounts, cost centers, cost center groups, and profit centers.
+This document defines the structure, terminology, and review logic for monthly cost analysis of the P&L. It is intended to support consistent analysis across companies, accounts, cost centers and cost center groups.

 ## Core Definitions